Lesní Hluboké

 Lesní Hluboké is a municipality and village in Brno-Country District in the South Moravian Region of the Czech Republic.
 It has about 300 inhabitants.

+Etymology

+The name Lesní Hluboké literally means 'forest deep' in Czech.

 Geography

 Lesní Hluboké is located about 21 km west of Brno.
 It lies in the Křižanov Highlands.
 The highest point is at 521 m above sea level.
 The village is situated on an elevated plateau above the valleys of the streams Bílý potok and Přibyslavický potok, which flow along the northern municipal border.

 History

 The first written mention of Lesní Hluboké is in a deed of King Wenceslaus IV from 1395.
 Silver and iron ore were mined in the area.

 Transport

-The D1 motorway from Prague to Brno passes through the municipality.
+The D1 motorway from Prague to Brno runs through the municipality.